NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 This is because actual CO2 value will be more.

-The manufacturer using a semi-quantitative design has no idea if the CO2 level is indeed zero during each inspiration phase!
+The manufacturer using a semi-quantitative design cannot assure the measurement tolerance specified because CO2 level is not measured during each inspiration phase!

 Measurements are invalid when CO2 is present during inspiration, but the design does not measure CO2 level during this period!

-As seen from the duty cycle, there is no measurement being made during the inspiration phase, the manufacturer cannot rule out any interference from this phase.
-The specified measurement tolerance is conditional to this assurance and thus has no meaning for the users!
+As seen from the duty cycle, there is no measurement being made during the inspiration phase, how does the manufacturer know there is no interference from this phase?
+The specified measurement tolerance is conditional on this assurance and the CO2 value shown to users is therefore misleading!

 In addition, since the users are not alerted on screen there is no CO2 measurement being made during the inspiration phase, they are unknowingly made to take on an unnecessary risk.

-Semi-quantitative methodology means cost-effective estimations but the design cannot be used in a general way, only on a selective basis with known risks
+Semi-quantitative methodology means cost-effective estimations and the design cannot be used in a general way, only on a selective basis with known risks

 For example, semi-quantitative methodology can be used as a simple estimation tool for obtaining the numerical value of End-tidal Carbon Dioxide level (etCO2).